 A prominent relationship in Ruby’s anthology is her relationship with Weiss.

-Not only is Weiss a driving force in Ruby’s development as a huntress in the early part of their friendship as well as her teammate, she is also paired up with Ruby romantically by fans due to their chemistry in the series.
+Not only is Weiss a driving force in Ruby’s development as a huntress in the early part of their friendship, Weiss is one of Ruby’s teammates.
+She is also paired up with Ruby romantically by fans in the fandom due to their chemistry in the series.
 Weiss is tough on Ruby and is always ready to give some hard-love criticism or tsundere heart to heart conversations to help make Ruby into a better person (or at least, you know, she tries).
 Ruby grows to depend on Weiss or rather, tries to break down her defenses so they become better friends.

 “Ruby’s Diary” by Uri is written in Weiss’s POV and best illustrates this dynamic.
-It introduces us to Ruby’s diary, in which she writes about her aspirations that have come true to Weiss’ chagrin, and the development of Weiss’ impressions of Ruby.
+It introduces us to Ruby’s diary, in which she writes about her aspirations that have come true to Weiss’ chagrin.
+It also gives insight into Weiss’s impressions of Ruby over time.
 Compared to the other funny romantic jabs at the White Rose pairing, this comic is sincere.
 It’s a story about how someone grows to love their friend, is willing to be their support and desires to become strong in order to do so.

-I was surprised that Ruby didn’t have a comic with a lot of interaction with her sister Yang Xiao Long nor with Blake Belladonna (who are the other two members of Team RWBY), but these two relationships are shown in comics where the focus is on Ruby experiencing a dilemma and her teammates help her out.
+I was surprised that Ruby didn’t have a comic with a lot of interaction with her sister Yang Xiao Long nor with Blake Belladonna (they are the other two members of Team RWBY).
+Ruby’s relationships with Yang and Blake are mainly shown in comics where the focus is on Ruby experiencing a dilemma and her teammates having to help her out.